 Residential Treatment for Men

 OGD’s residential treatment program for men provides intensive intervention in a residential setting to promote sobriety and prevent relapse for men dealing with issues of alcohol and drug abuse.
 The majority of our consumers are adult males who participate in a 45- to 90-day program, which includes intensive substance-abuse and mental-health treatment in individual and group settings; classroom instruction utilizing didactic sessions and a CBT – or cognitive behavior therapy – approach; financial-literacy and career-development education; recreational activities; random drug screenings; and on-site AA & NA meetings.
-Referrals are made by the City of Detroit Health Department, Bureau of Substance Abuse.
+Referrals are made by the Detroit Wayne Integrated Health Network and the Bureau of Substance Use Disorder.

 OGD provides services to e x-offenders released from the Michigan Department of Corrections.
 This population – which represents some of Detroit’s and Wayne County’s most at-risk men – receives individualized case-management services to coordinate reintegration efforts with OGD’s community partners and other agencies.
 Clients also are assisted with real-life obstacles like obtaining proper identification, applying for appropriate government-assistance programs, resume-writing and job-search help, housing help, and classroom and other educational instruction.
 The combination of a structured environment, one-on-one interaction with counselors, group therapy, classroom settings and real-world encounters helps ease the transition from incarceration to freedom.